-6.15 AMU Telephone Audio
+6.14 AMU Telephone Audio

 The AMU transmits and receives audio to/from the telephone network via the Operator's telephone headset port.
 The connection between the AMU and the Operator's headset port is fully isolated by the AMU in accordance with AS/NZS 60950.
 The AMU is NOT connected directly to a telephone line.
-For telephone calls to function properly through the AMU the Operator's telephone must also provide on hook and off hook signals by way of a normally open relay contact (closed when off hook).
+For telephone calls to function properly through the AMU the Operator's telephone must also provide on hook and off hook signals by way of a normally open relay contact (closed when off hook) or a 3V3 active high signal.

-There is no set standard for the RJ22 (4P4C) handset connector on a telephone.
+There is no set standard for the RJ22 (also known as an RJ9) (4P4C) handset connector on a telephone.
 Some telephone manufacturers have mic (Tx) audio on the centre pair and the speaker (Rx) audio on the outer pair.
 Others reverse the Tx and Rx pairs and some reverse the polarity.